 There’s so much talk about it on the internet.
 Even holy wars.
 What’s better: full-body routines or splits?
 What’s better for muscle gain?
 What’s better for fat loss?
 Some people say full-body workouts are the ultimate way to train.
 Others begin to throw crap at the former and start arguing and proving their thoughts with some obscure research.
 Then the full-body fans say that all old-school bodybuilders used only full-body routines.
 Split fans say that all the modern bodybuilders use split routines.
 The debate goes nowhere and everybody stays unconvinced no matter what.
 That’s how the internet works (:

 My take is simple.
-It's not a secret that there is no "ultimate" or "one-fits-all" approach to this subject.
-Different approaches work not the same for different people.
+It’s not a secret that there is no “ultimate” or “one-fits-all” approach to this subject.
+Different approaches don’t work the same for different people.
 Some people do better with full-body routines, some do better with splits.
 You need to find something that works for YOU.
 I know, it may be boring, hard, even frustrating.
 But you need to figure it out.
 How?

 You have options.
 You can experiment and track things precisely.
 Or you can hire a professional and let him do this job.
 You can check out my personalized program design services here.

 In my experience (as a personal strength trainer and self-trainer) people do better on full-body routines.
 I’m not saying that it’s “full-body routines forever!” and “splits are crap!”
 I’m saying that me and my clients have made decent progress mainly on full-body routines.
 And here’s why.